 5 Tips to Start Your Goldendoodle Puppy on a Path of Great Grooming Experiences

-Here are tips straight from a professional dog groomer with more than a decade of experience to get your Goldendoodle puppy set up for a lifetime of success.
+Here are tips straight from a professional dog groomer with more than a decade of experience to get your Goldendoodle pup set up for a lifetime of success and their first trim.

 #1 – Introduce Your Puppy to Brushing Immediately